Duke in New York

 Please read more about Educational Housing Services (EHS) Covid-19 protocols here: https://www.studenthousing.org/student-life/new-yorker/community/nyer-covid19

-Duke in New York students live at the St. George in Brooklyn Heights, one of the safest and nicest premier neighborhoods in the city.
+Duke in New York students live at the St. George in Brooklyn Heights.
 This residence includes three towers: St. George Studio, St. George Weller, and St. George Clark.
 All are connected by a lobby and student community center.
 Duke in New York students live in the St. George Studio and St. George Weller towers.

 The St. George is managed by Educational Housing Services (EHS), a non-profit company that provides student housing in several areas of New York City.
 All residents of the St. George are students enrolled at accredited colleges and universities.
 EHS staff members also live in the building and are on hand at all times to assist student residents.